Karen smiles at the camera, wearing her Make Peace With Words tee.

 About Karen Yin

 ACES Robinson Prize winner Karen Yin coined the term “conscious language” to refer to mindful and compassionate language and helped catapult conscious writing, editing, and design practices into the mainstream.
-She’s the author of children’s books and the forthcoming reference on conscious language from Little, Brown Spark and founder of several acclaimed digital tools, including Conscious Style Guide, the first website devoted to conscious language; The Conscious Language Newsletter, its companion publication; Editors of Color, tools for diversifying your staff and sources; the Database of Diverse Databases, over a hundred databases that feature underrepresented communities; and AP vs. Chicago, a guide for anyone who gives “a dollar sign, ampersand, exclamation point, and pound sign about style.”
+She’s the author of children’s books and The Conscious Style Guide: A Flexible Approach to Language That Includes, Respects, and Empowers.
+She is also the founder of several acclaimed digital tools, including Conscious Style Guide, the first website devoted to conscious language; The Conscious Language Newsletter, its companion publication; Editors of Color, tools for diversifying your staff and sources; Diverse Databases, a database of more than a hundred databases that feature underrepresented communities; and AP vs. Chicago, a guide for anyone who gives “a dollar sign, ampersand, exclamation point, and pound sign about style.”

 Conscious Style Guide was named by Poynter as one of the top tools for journalists in 2018 and is recommended by ACES, CMOS, BuzzFeed, SPJ, Poets & Writers, SCBWI, and many others, including NASA.
 A member of the Chicago Manual of Style Advisory Board, Karen has also been consulted by ACES, EFA, and AP Stylebook.
 She was the style columnist for Copyediting and has given talks on the craft of writing, conscious editing, and conscious language.